oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0-wd01.md

  The `request_id` field can contain any string; UUIDv4 format is recommended for request IDs.

+> **Note**: The selection of the IMF-fixdate format is a carryover
+> from the HTTPS Transfer Spec.
+There may be date formats
+> more suitable for use with MQTT.

  The `created` field is populated with the date/time when the message was created, in the preferred IMF-fixdate format as defined by Section 7.1.1.1 of RFC 7231; the